Plugin Development

 BasePlugin provides basic functionality for plugin fees, that could be overridden optionally.

-Firstly, it is possible to override handlePluginFee:
+Firstly, it is possible to override handlePluginFee

 This function in permitted only to a pool and is called every time when plugin fees are transferred to a plugin.
 Implementation of this handler inside BasePlugin does not do anything with plugin fees, so they are just accrued on its balance.

-Secondly, there is an option to override collectPluginFee:
+Secondly, there is an option to override collectPluginFee

-Considering how handlePluginFee works by default, BasePlugin provides a functionality to collect plugin fee which is essentially a transfer of any token from a plugin to a provided recipient.
+works by default, BasePlugin provides a functionality to collect plugin fee which is essentially a transfer of any token from a plugin to a provided recipient.

 Plugin Factory